restarian/brace_umd/docs/using_the_optimizer.md

     my_module_umd.js  <- contains UMD wrapped module
 ```

-Building modules which are wrapped with UMD script will cause superflurous UMD code to be placed into modules.
+#### Building modules which are wrapped with UMD script will cause superfluous UMD code to be placed into modules.
 This will result in multiple UMD wrappers to be placed in modules when the purpose of UMD is to only have one UMD wrapper per module file.
 However, the solution is simple when using requirejs.
 The *onBuildRead* configuration option needs to remove files which contain a "_umd.js" suffix and return the build file name which does not contain a UMD wrapper.

 ```javascript